einat/nddrylliog-blog/nodejs-vs-jruby.md

 ### A little respect

-Listen, I'm usually the one to go balls out and piss on everyone's work until I was born, but this was just too funny:
+Listen, I'm usually the one to go balls out and piss on everyone's work which is older than I am, but this was just too funny:

 	@mraleph: @trygve_lie @nddrylliog @maboa or at least when you benchmark try to